The0mikkel/ci/README.md

 #### Pre-requisites

-Semver release pipeline requires a node project to be initiated in the repository.
+Semver release pipeline can be used with or without (standalone) a node project in the root of the project.

 <details>
 <summary>Node project setup</summary>